Vedbhanushali/SUPREME_DSA/7_Recurssion/README.md

 if(ans < 0) cout<<"no segments possible"
 ```

-## Maximum sum of adjacent elements
+## Maximum sum of non-adjacent elements

 find non adjacent elements whose sum is maximum